1. Which awards are presented at the Conference Opening and Awards Ceremony?

 At the beginning of May, details about the metro, taxi, car rental, and parking can be found at http://www.afa.org/airspacecyber/ by clicking on our Transportation section.

 13. Can family members take pictures during award presentations and will AFA provide courtesy copies of presentation photos?

 An official photographer will take a photo of all award presentations.
-We will provide a complimentary photo to award recipients.
-Family members can take photos as long as they do not interfere or interrupt the time sequence of award presentations or interfere with the official photographer.
+AFA will provide a complimentary digital photo to award recipients.
+Family members may take photos as long as they do not interfere or interrupt the time sequence of award presentations, or interfere with the official photographer.

 14. What happens if an emergency delays or prevents an award recipient from making it to the award presentation?